Rules for Backgammon

 • Nackgammon: Start with two extra cards on the opponent's 2-point

-• Hypergammon: Play with only 3 cards each for faster games
+• Hypergammon: Play with only 3 cards each for a faster game

-Many families have their own house rules.
-The most important thing is that everyone agrees on the rules before the game starts!
+Many families play with their own house rules.
+The main thing is that everyone agrees before the game starts.